Ziwi01/proveasio/README.md

 ## `config` role

-This role is mostly `dotfiles` or configs management.
+This role is mostly configs management.
 It will apply configuration for:

 - ZSH/powerlevel10k theme (`.zshrc` / `.p10k.zsh`)
 - Tmux (`.tmux.conf`)